draios/kubernetes-sysdig-metrics-apiserver/README.md

-Thanks to Dave Cheney and Joe Beda for being so welcoming with my contributions to the Contour project - that was my first experience as a developer in the Kubernetes project.
+Thanks to Dave Cheney and Joe Beda for being so welcoming with my contributions to the Contour project - that was my first experience as a developer in the Kubernetes ecosystem.
 The tagging policy and the contributing guide in this project is based on Contour's.

 This project is open source and it uses a [permissive license][license].